athiccahh/StellaSim/README.md

 /api/telescope/status
 ```

-Checks telescope connection and status.
+Checks telescope connection and telescope status.

 ```text
 /api/telescope/goto
 ```

-Sends a GoTo command to the telescope integration.
+Sends a GoTo command from the Live Star Map to the telescope integration.

+---

-## Local Setup
+# Local Setup

 Install dependencies: